monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 You can move the text after adding it to the image by clicking and dragging inside the text box, similar to moving an ROI.

-**Do not click outside the text box as this will delete the text.** To keep the text on the image go to **Image Overlay Add Selection** \(or use shortcut Ctrl+B\).
+**Do not click outside the text box as this will delete the text.** To keep the text on the image go to **Image -&gt; Overlay -&gt; Add Selection** \(or use shortcut Ctrl+B\).
 You can then work with the text as you would any other overlay \(show/hide\) and select flatten to create a new image with text completely incorporated into the image.
 If you are working with a stack, this option will only add the text to the first image in the series.

 ![](/assets/part2/text_image_overlay_selection.jpg)

-You can also go to **Edit Draw** \(or shortcut Ctrl+D\) to incorporate text into the image, but this will keep text only.
+You can also go to **Edit -&gt; Draw** \(or shortcut Ctrl+D\) to incorporate text into the image, but this will keep text only.
 If you have a background colour this will be lost with this option, so ensure your text colour is clearly visible.
 When working with stacks this option will allow you to apply the text to all images in the stack.

 ![](/assets/part2/edit_draw.jpg)

 ## Saving; Formats, Options and Image Quality {#saving-formats-options-and-image-quality}

-To save changes go to **File Save** \(or use shortcut Ctrl+S\).
+To save changes go to **File -&gt; Save** \(or use shortcut Ctrl+S\).
 This will overwrite the previous file and save any changes.
 If it is a new image the default save format is TIFF \(as _imagename.tif_\).

 ![](/assets/part2/save_menu.jpg)

-To choose a specific format for saving, got to **File Save As**, and select the format you want to use for the image from the list.
+To choose a specific format for saving, got to **File -&gt; Save As**, and select the format you want to use for the image from the list.
 Select your folder and name your file as you normally would.
 Typical File formats: TIFF, JPEG, AVI, PNG, EPS, PDF.

 ![](/assets/part2/save_menu_saveas.jpg)